 On systems with more than one GPU per node, a choice presents itself of which GPU should be visible to which application task.
-This is controlled through the environment variable CUDA_VISIBLE_DEVICES, which can be set to a comma separated list of integers identifying devices to make visible to a task.
-You can manually define this variable before running your tasks with srun.
-If the variable is not defined by you, srun will provide a default:
+This is controlled through the environment variable CUDA\VISIBLE\DEVICES, which can be set to a comma separated list of integers identifying devices to be visible to a task.
+You can manually define this variable before running your tasks with srun if the pinning is going to be the same for every task.